Harvard University T.H. Chan School of Public Health

 Location: USA - MA - Boston

-The Department of Health Policy and Management (HPM) is committed to training and inspiring the next generation of health care leaders.
+The Department of Health Policy and Management (HPM) at the Harvard T.H.
+Chan School of Public Health is committed to training and inspiring the next generation of health care leaders.
 Our students and faculty are passionate about making the world a better place by improving health and health care.
-We work on compelling and important problems, from making the delivery of care safer and more efficient, to expanding health insurance coverage and eliminating disparities, to designing and improving the performance of entire health systems.
+HPM faculty members seek an energetic and organized individual to assist with a global health initiative on healthcare quality and policy.

 Examination of the evolution and impact of increasing specialization in the physician workforce